claucia/web-app-template/README.md

   - `name`
   - `description`
   - `public-url` parameter used int the `deploy` script (it should match your new repository name: `/my-new-web-app`).
+1. Update the contents of the `README.md` file.
+You probably can remove the section `Cloning the repository for starting a new project`, as it's only meaningful for this template.
 1. You are ready to start the development.
 Remember to commit frequently!

 ## Running the app for development